srware/Retail_Workshop/Content/01-media_sdk_decode.md

 ![Modify Definitions](images/msdk_decode_12.jpg)

- - We now need to create a variable for the external allocator and pass this into our **Initialize** function.
+ - We now need to create a variable for the external allocator and pass this into our existing **Initialize** function.
 ``` cpp
     mfxFrameAllocator mfxAllocator;
     sts = Initialize(impl, ver, &session, &mfxAllocator);